qualabs/videojs-zapping/docs/api.md

 ```

 - `autoplay` : This option sets whether or not to play the video automatically when page loads.
 Default: false.
-- `startIndex` : Sets the first channel to be played whe page loads.
+- `startIndex` : Sets the first channel to be played when page loads.
 Default: 0.
 - `components` : If true, the player is customized with the 'Start from the beginning', 'Next Channel' and 'Previous Channel' buttons.
 Otherwise, the player is as default.

 ## Methods